iChicago/Java-Spring-notes/README.md

 @Qualifier("firstImpl")
 InterfaceClass interfaceInstance
 ```
-**note:** If you are always using one implementation, it is better to use **@Primary**.
+**Note:** If you are always using one implementation, it is better to use **@Primary**.
 However, if you are using different implementations interchangeably, use the name as the second point above.

 ## Scope of a bean
 - **singleton** - One instance per Spring Context.